Surfside search efforts are at '100% full strength' as Tropical Storm Elsa nears the state, mayor says - KESQ

 Since June 24, crews have been tearing through up to 16 feet of concrete in hopes of finding survivors and recovering bodies of those who were in the Champlain Towers South when part of the building collapsed in the middle of the night.
 So far 117 people remain unaccounted for and 28 people have been confirmed to have died in the incident.

-Rescue work was briefly paused over the weekend as preparations were made to demolish what was still standing of the building, a move that officials deemed necessary for the safety of rescue crews, particularly with forecasts of rain, wind and thunderstorms ahead this week.
+Rescue work was briefly paused over the weekend as preparations were made to demolish what was still standing of the building.
+Officials deemed the move necessary for the safety of rescue crews, particularly with forecasts of rain, wind and thunderstorms ahead this week.

 Though the storm is expected to pass closer to the west coast of Florida, National Weather Service meteorologist Robert Molleda said Surfside may still see hazardous conditions, including “heavy rain, localized flooding possible, and even the possibility of one or two tornadoes across South Florida.”

-Note: Correction: An earlier version of this story gave the wrong title for Daniella Levine Cava.
-She is the mayor of Miami-Dade.